yoshakami/WaccaCircle/README.md

 mirror : https://web.archive.org/web/20230605023019/https://dl.dolphin-emu.org/builds/0c/ca/dolphin-master-5.0-16793-x64.7z

 ## osu
-I've made an exe file especially for https://rulesets.info/rulesets/sentakki <br>
+I've made an exe file especially for sentakki, I also edited the ruleset to remove touch screen use, see https://github.com/yoshakami/osu-without-touch-screen/releases/tag/2024.718.0 <br>
-the mappings are as such (after configuring osu and playing a song in sentakki): <br>
+the mappings are as such (if you didn't change controls): <br>
 top: up<br>
 bottom: down <br>
 2 rightest lanes: enter <br>